softcover/softcover_book/chapters/softcover_markdown.md

 ### Inputting contents of other files
 \label{sec:input}

-\LaTeX\ includes the ability to input the contents of external files using the \verb+\input+ command:
+\LaTeX's \verb+\input+ command inputs the contents of a external file into the current file:

 ```latex
 This includes the contents of example.tex: